kasperjj/LazyJSONBenchmark/README.md

 ### MediumObject Parse, Split and Serialize

-As can be seen in this test, the original use case for LazyJSON continues to win out performance wise as the object size and complexity grows.
+As can be seen in this test, the original use case for LazyJSON continues to win out performance-wise as the object size and complexity grow.

 JSON Library | Min | Max | Avg | Median
 -------------|-----|-----|-----|-------